Spaces of smooth embeddings and configuration categories: Conservatization

 To make sense of the prescription, observe that the arrow from $z$ to $x$ in the diagram $x\leftarrow z\to z'\leftarrow z''$ must factor uniquely through the arrow from $z$ to $z'$ in the same diagram.)
 Now we are looking at the inclusion

 where all arrows under the hocolim signs are dominant.
 We make yet another simplification under the hocolim sign on the right that does not affect the weak homotopy type.
 Namely, we can assume that the arrow from $z$ to $x$ is an identity.
 (The inclusion of the full subcategory defined by that condition has a left adjoint which takes a diagram $x\leftarrow z\leftarrow z''$ to $x\leftarrow x\leftarrow z''$.)
 After that last simplification, our comparison map is an identity map.
-As such it is a weak equivalence.
+As such it is a weak equivalence. \end{proof}

-The lemmas~\ref{lem-locadj1},~\ref{lem-locadj2} and~\ref{lem-locadj3} justify the view that $\Lambda$ is a derived left adjoint for the inclusion of the full subcategory of the face-local simplicial spaces over $Z$ in the category of all simplicial spaces over $Z$.
+Lemmas~\ref{lem-locadj1},~\ref{lem-locadj1plus},~\ref{lem-locadj2} and~\ref{lem-locadj3} justify the statement that $\Lambda$ is a derived left adjoint for the inclusion of the full subcategory of the conservative simplicial spaces over $Z$ in the category of all simplicial spaces over $Z$.